 National Tsing Hua University enjoys the reputation of a democratic spirit and highly scholastic environment.
 Consequently, the Chemical Engineering Department has developed a unique democratic tradition.
 We made great efforts to modify the curricula and to extend our research beyond traditional chemical engineering areas.
 The number of required courses has been significantly reduced and specialized programs are introduced, aiming to provide flexibility to help students develop their own initiatives, and accommodate new challenges in a constantly changing high tech environment.
-Our faculty members have actively engaged in advanced research areas such as Polymer science and engineering, advanced materials, advanced process technology, energy and environment technology and biotechnology.
+Our faculty members have actively engaged in advanced research areas such as advanced materials, advanced process technology, energy and environmental technology, biotechnology, polymer science and engineering.

 The 8-story chemical engineering building has a floor space of 12500 m2 and is equipped with the most advanced teaching and research facilities, enabling students to attend classes, conduct research and make friends in a comfortable environment.
 Since the university is located at the heart of Taiwan's hi-tech industry, we have close collaborations with the Industrial Technology Research Institute, companies in the Science-based Industrial Park, and numerous research institutions.
 These close ties have provided students good opportunities to cultivate networks for their career development.